 QR Codes: Best.
 Practice.
 Ever.

 QR Codes work well, except when they don’t – but they can!
-Following my 2012 New Year’s Resolution to stop doing dumb things (wish me luck), and coming on the heels of multiple successes in which QR codes have helped me make money by helping my clients win new customers, I offer herewith my take on the value of QR codes.
+Following my New Year’s Resolution to stop doing dumb things (wish me luck), and coming on the heels of multiple successes in which QR codes have helped my clients win new customers, I offer herewith my take on the value of QR codes.

 I love QR Codes and all 2-dimensional (“2D”) codes for two reasons.
 First, they help to combine the best of the physical world with the best of the digital world.
 Second, they make life easier by eliminating the need to memorize, type, or otherwise manually translate a URL in order to render content digitally.
 The highest use of 2D codes is to bridge an excellent real world experience to an excellent online experience.

 As of this writing, however, we are in a place where their use is not widespread, so be aware of situations in which your printed content and your online content probably should not substitute and, rather, might need to be a bit redundant.
-Each version must still stand on its own, since the vast majority of people are not yet acclimated.
+Each version must still stand on its own, since many people just haven’t added the QR code app on their phones and are thus not yet acclimated.
+As businesses continue to slowly adopt QR codes, the inflection point where more widespread adoption occurs will probably come when a large consumer market play embeds it into the way they do business.
+Think: retail.

 Marketers love QR codes because they make interaction with the physical world clickable and, therefore, measurable.
-I get to do more of what I love, too: obsess about large CRM data sets, mining and combining it to detect the faint signals of user behavior that will help satisfy more people.
+I get to do more of what I love, too: obsess about large CRM data sets, mining and combining it to detect the faint signals of user behavior that can help our clients personalize the customer experience and delight people.
 Everybody wins!

 What’s Broken – Why QR Codes Disappoint